February 18, 2017; revised February 1, 2023

 - Suppose someone comes down with an illness.
 Any pain (dukha vēdanā) due to that illness CANNOT be avoided by anyone once the illness takes hold: It is the RESULT (vipāka) of a previous CAUSE (kamma).

-- Of course, it is possible that one could have avoided the kamma vipāka to materialize by trying to minimize CONDITIONS (paccayā); see, “What Does “Paccayā” Mean in Paṭicca Samuppāda?“.
+- Of course, it is possible that one could have avoided the kamma vipāka from materializing by trying to minimize CONDITIONS (paccayā); see “What Does “Paccayā” Mean in Paṭicca Samuppāda?“.
 That is why kamma vipāka can be avoided by being mindful and taking precautions.

-- Once an illness starts, all one can do is to take medicines and also take any possible actions to reduce the pain.
+- Once an illness starts, one must take medicines or resort to other actions (e.g., massaging, applying heat/cold, etc.) to reduce the pain.

 - However, people tend to make the situation worse by starting to generate negative feelings about the situation.
 This gives rise to dōmanassa vēdanā.